As an Amazon Associate we earn from qualifying purchases.

 Garlic potatoes work amazingly with all meats – red meat, white meat, doesn’t matter.
 When it comes to mashed potatoes, my favorite pairings are braised meats like short ribs or pot roasts with the sauce or gravy on top.
 Seriously, that combination is just a little piece of heaven on a fork.

-You will need a big pot for boiling potatoes and a little pot for your garlic butter.
-In a pinch you could microwave the butter and garlic but it won’t develop the same nutty brown flavor of doing it on the stove.
+You will need a big pot for boiling potatoes and a little pot for your garlic butter, a rondeau pan would be perfect for this.
+In a pinch, you could microwave the butter and garlic but it won’t develop the same nutty brown flavor of doing it on the stove.

 Do You Need a Ricer?

 One thing that I’ve always heard is that the best way to make mashed potatoes is with a ricer.
-Well, after many years I finally caved and bought a cheap one on Amazon and have not looked back since.
+Well, after many years I finally caved and bought the LHS Stainless Steel Potato Ricer Masher and have not looked back since.

 While you won’t need a ricer to make good mashed potatoes, the best garlic mashed potatoes are definitely riced, not mashed.
 The texture of a riced potato vs. a smashed one is like the difference between a pillow and a tortilla.